 After moving the drawn trend line below the horizontal line which we made in the fall it started to take place, we can estimate the target price fall to the current price.
 This is depicted in the picture below :

 As estimated, the price fall reached the targets we set using the trend line.

 Cup and Handle Chart Pattern: Similar to the other patterns, this pattern will also have a historical trend.
-In general a cup is always placed on a base, similarly, this pattern forms when the price trend reaches a low after a fall.
+In general, a cup is always placed on a base.
+Similarly, this pattern forms when the price trend reaches a low after a fall.
 We need to make sure that this pattern took months to form but not weeks or shorter duration.
-From the figure below we can notice that the cup and handle pattern is formed where two ends of the cup are exactly equal having a handle structure formed right side to the pointer in the picture.
+From the figure below, we can notice that the cup and handle pattern is formed where two ends of the cup are precisely equal, having a handle structure formed right side to the pointer in the picture.

 To estimate the targets given by this pattern, we will make use of a trend line drawn, as shown in the picture below.

 This line can be set as a target for the future, as shown in the picture below: